-Once you have a solid understanding of what it is that you are actually going to sell, make sure that you become the guinea pig – experience the service; go on the tour; be the client.
-Dan Austin explains in his interview with Austin Adventures that he never wants “to put guests on a trip unless one of us has run the program start to finish… sometimes we invite our Alumni to join us the first time we run a trip with guests; we call these ‘First Ascents.’
-Typically on a First Ascent either Paul or I (or both) will have developed the trip and run it through at least once without guests, tweaking along the way.”
+Once you have a solid understanding of what it is that you are actually going to sell, make sure that you become the guinea pig.
+Experience the service, go on the tour.
+Be the client.
+Dan Austin explains in his interview with Austin Adventures that he never wants “to put guests on a trip unless one of us has run the program start to finish… sometimes we invite our alumni to join us the first time we run a trip with guests; we call these ‘First Ascents.’
+Typically on a First Ascent, either Paul or I (or both) will have developed the trip and run it through at least once without guests, tweaking along the way.”

-3. Ask Industry Leaders
+3. Ask industry leaders.

-So, before you get neck deep in a situation that you can’t get out of, ask the advice of leaders in the industry that have perfected their craft.
-Sit down, do some research about who to contact and what to ask — and start calling.
-You might hit some dead ends, but more than likely, people will want to help you out.
+It is never a bad idea to ask for advice from someone who has been in your shoes, especially when they have come out successful on the other side.
+This couldn’t be more true for the tourism industry.
+Before you get completely immersed in a situation that you can’t get out of, ask the advice of leaders in the industry that have perfected their craft.
+Sit down, do some research about who to contact and what to ask, and just start calling.
+You might hit some dead-ends, but more likely than not, people will want to help you out.

-Once you have become an expert within your ‘niche’ and are itching to expand, look no further than your customers for new ideas.
+Once you have become an expert on your niche and are itching to expand, look no further than your customers for new ideas.
 What kind of services do they want?
 Where do they want to go?
 What do they want out of a tour?
 Not only will they prove to be a great resource for idea generation, but they will also help sell your business for you.
 During an interview with Business News Daily, Ciclismo Classico’s CEO and founder Lauren Hefferon said that “word of mouth is powerful in the adventure travel industry,” estimating that 30 percent of her clients come through adventure travel clientele.

-5. Develop an Effective Web Presence
+5. Develop an effective web presence.

 That being said, there are many ways to spread awareness of your brand.
 Social media is an obvious yet effective way to target potential clienteles.
 Another integral strategy is to build a website that optimizes sales-focused principles.
-Unfortunately, custom designed websites can cost you well over $10,000.
-Luckily we can provide you with a cheaper option.
+Unfortunately, custom websites can cost you well over $10,000.
+Luckily, we can provide you with a cheaper option.

 With TourismTiger, your company will benefit from a website that utilizes an efficient and proven method to reach your target audience, which will in turn lead to increased sales — and it will cost much less than your typical web designer’s fee.

-While this may prove to be more costly initially, it will create memorable experiences which could lead to repeat business and referrals – key factors to ensure a successful business.
+While this may prove to be more costly initially, it will create memorable experiences which could lead to repeat business and referrals –- key factors to ensure a successful business.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.

-By submitting this form you agree to TourismTiger contacting you via email …
+By submitting this form, you agree to TourismTiger contacting you via email.